OUR FOUNDATION IS ALL ABOUT

 CHANGING LIVES

-The Educational, Welfare and Research Foundation (EWRF) is a Malaysian NPO & NGO, founded in 1979, whose mission is to empower marginalised communities in Malaysia by creating platforms for empowerment through education, psycho-social counselling and welfare for B40* communities so the equity difference between themselves and others can be reduced.
+The Educational, Welfare and Research Foundation (EWRF) is a Malaysian NPO & NGO, founded in 1979, whose mission is to empower marginalised communities in Malaysia by creating platforms for empowerment through education, psycho-social counseling and welfare for B40* communities so the equity difference between themselves and others can be reduced.

 EWRF is made up of volunteers, advocates, educators, mobilisers, community champions, and professionals from diverse backgrounds, and its work focuses on the following objectives:

-• Community development by empowering academically under performing and socially challenged students;
+- Community development by empowering academically under performing and socially challenged students;

-• Increasing and sharing innovative approaches for information exchange through experimentation, research and technology;
+- Increasing and sharing innovative approaches for information exchange through experimentation, research and technology;

 * (An indicator indicating the bottom 40% of earners in Malaysia based on total household income)